HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 Key Pinch Points

-• HO-3 covers personal property under named perils only — 16 listed risks
+• HO-3 covers personal property under named perils only (16 listed risks)

 • HO-5 provides open perils coverage for both dwelling and personal belongings

-• HO-5 costs only 5–20% more per year than HO-3 on average
+• HO-5 costs roughly 10-20% more per year than HO-3 in 2026

 Compare Home Insurance Plans in Ohio